spoon1997/Chronotension-Field-Theory/README.md

 Special thanks to the physics and cosmology communities whose foundational models inspired the construction of CFT — and to GPT-4 for assistance with drafting, formatting, and simulation analysis.

+---

+“When time flows unevenly, we call it gravity.
+When it flows away completely, we call it fate.”